Blog →

 You can also set up rules to automatically delete certain types of emails, such as spam or emails from mailing lists.
 This will help keep your inbox clean and make it easier to find the email that's actually important.

 Shared mailboxes often end up filled with a lot of emails and it can be a tedious and time-consuming task to manage.
-Luckily many shared mailbox management apps come with some form of automation built-in so your team can focus on more important things.
+Luckily many shared mailbox management apps come with some form of automation and AI built-in so your team can focus on more important things.

 For example, you can set up an automated message to be sent to customers when their request comes in.
 This way, they know that their message has been received and that someone is working on a solution.